Itz-SwirlZz/Official-Web-Page/itz-swirlzz-art/index.md

 At first, it wasn’t “art for art’s sake.”
 It was concept translation.

 Most early work was Destiny 1 inspired:

 - Exotic weapon concepts
 - Armor ideas
 - Ability variations
 - System mechanics

-One of the earliest ideas I remember was a rocket concept called *Mauler*, which launched a targeting beacon that triggered a volley strike.
-Another was a dual-fire tracking rocket idea that later reminded me of weapons like Two-Tailed Fox in Destiny 2.
+One of the earliest ideas I remember was a rocket concept called *[M.A.U.L.E.R](https://itz-swirlzz.github.io/season-of-hidden-agenda/Open-World-Exotic-Weapons)*, which launched a targeting beacon that triggered a volley strike.
+Another was a dual-fire tracking [rocket](https://pin.it/w2rsaparf) idea that later reminded me of weapons like Two-Tailed Fox in Destiny 2.
 These coincidences reinforced my habit of designing systems that already felt like they existed somewhere in the future.

-A recurring early concept was *PISTIL’s Gambit*, a void machine gun with a floral design language.
+A recurring early concept was *[Pistil’s Gambit](https://itz-swirlzz.github.io/season-of-hidden-agenda/VG-Exotics)*, a void machine gun with a floral design language.
 That idea later tied into early SOHA concept development.

-The goal was never to be a traditional artist.
 The goal was to make ideas visible.

 ---